-Natural Topical Ingredients for
+Natural Topical Treatments for Acne

-There's a growing list of trendy topical ingredients that we're advised to include in our skincare routines, but, if you're dealing with hormonal breakouts, it's important to choose ingredients that are beneficial for acne-prone skin.
+There's a growing list of trendy topical treatments that we're advised to include in our skincare routines, but, if you're dealing with hormonal breakouts, it's important to choose ingredients that are beneficial for acne-prone skin.
 In addition, choosing all-natural options has many advantages.
 These products are non-toxic, so are less likely to throw your hormones, and skin, out of balance, and produce fewer side effects, such as irritation.

 Topical treatments on their own are unlikely to eliminate persistent hormonal acne in the long-term because they don't address the internal root cause.
 Determining what imbalance in the body is creating acne and then delving into the reasons for that imbalance is the first step in achieving healthy skin.
 That said, topicals do play a role in helping to clear up breakouts, even out skin tone, and give a healthy glow.
 A solid topical regimen, in addition to proactive management of internal imbalances, such as supplementation, will provide optimal results.

 Here are some natural topical ingredients that can help ensure you're treating your acne both safely and effectively.

 Salicylic Acid gently exfoliates the skin to encourage dead skin cells to shed so they don’t build up and clog pores.
 It can also used to help prevent or treat the early signs of breakouts.